soverenio/docs/docs/architecture/infrastructure-fit.md

 ![Kafka, 240Mbit, high RPS](../../img/architecture/kafka-load-240mbit-highrps.png "Kafka, 240Mbit, high RPS")

-The resource consumption of Kafka is influenced by both the number of request/response pairs (RPS) and their size (volume).
-As illustrated above, Kafka consumes more resources in the low volume, high RPS scenario compared to the high volume, low RPS scenario.
-This is because the number of requests is an order of magnitude higher in the former case.
-Even though the size of each request is smaller, the cumulative volume of the collected pairs is greater.
+The resource consumption of Kafka is more influenced by the size of the request/response pairs than by the RPS.
+As illustrated above, Kafka consumes more memory in the high volume, low RPS scenario, because the cumulative size of the collected pairs is higher.
+The CPU consumption does not change dramatically.

 It's worth noting that Kafka will always adhere to the [pre-set](../../administration/configuring-agent/#kafka) `limits`.
 Should it approach its capacity threshold, Kafka will trim the topics, discarding the older pairs.